 Stormwater management increasingly emphasizes sustainable practices that reduce runoff volume and improve water quality.
 Techniques such as permeable pavements, rain gardens, and green roofs absorb rainfall, lowering the effective runoff coefficient.
 This calculator allows you to test how these strategies might reduce peak flows.
 By comparing scenarios with different coefficients, you can quantify the benefits of green infrastructure and make more environmentally friendly design choices.

 Estimating runoff is crucial for preventing erosion and flooding in developed areas.
 This Rainfall Runoff Calculator provides a quick way to gauge how much water may flow from a given storm.
-Whether you are sizing a backyard drainage pipe or planning a commercial parking lot, understanding the relationship between rainfall intensity, drainage area, and surface characteristics will help you design systems that protect property and the environment.
+The expanded explanation and dual-unit logic make it easier to apply the Rational Method whether you're an engineering student, practicing professional, or a homeowner planning a backyard project.
+Understanding the relationship between rainfall intensity, drainage area, and surface characteristics will help you design systems that protect property and the environment.